charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Performance Experiment

-To get consistent measurements, we select as many benchmarks and provenance tracers as we reasonably can, and run a complete matrix (every tracer on every benchmark) 3 times in a random order.
+To get consistent measurements, we run a complete matrix (every collector on every benchmark) 3 times in a random order.
 @Tbl:machine describes our experimental machine.
 We use BenchExec [@beyerReliableBenchmarkingRequirements2019] to precisely measure the CPU time, wall time, memory utilization, and other attributes of the process (including child processes) in a Linux CGroup without networking, isolated from other processes.
-We disable ASLR, which does introduce non-determinism into the execution time, but it randomizes a variable that may otherwise have confounding effect [@mytkowiczProducingWrongData2009].
+We disable ASLR, which does introduce non-determinism into the execution time, but it randomizes a variable that may otherwise have a confounding effect [@mytkowiczProducingWrongData2009].
-We restrict the program to a single core in order to eliminate unpredictable scheduling and prevent other daemons from perturbing the experiment (they can run on the other N-1 cores).
+We restrict the program to a single core to eliminate unpredictable scheduling and prevent other daemons from perturbing the experiment (they can run on the other N-1 cores).
 We wrap the programs that exit quickly in loops so they take about 10 seconds without any provenance system, isolating the cold-start costs.
 While cold-start costs can be significant, if the total program execution time is small, the user may not notice even the highest overhead of provenance collectors.
 \begin{table}